Real physician experiences with LIVMARLI

 Saeed: [00:07:00] Now that we have LIVMARLI to treat patients with cholestatic pruritus, how has that changed your practice?

-Jennifer: I think it’s definitely impacted my treatment algorithm for pruritus.
-For those that I’ve never really been able to provide them with any significant relief, I’m talking to them and I’m introducing LIVMARLI almost immediately at this point.
-In some cases, I’ve really noticed some pretty impressive improvements [00:07:30] in about like 3 or 4 weeks or so.
-I think what has changed the most is for patients that I’m meeting with a new diagnosis of Alagille.
+Jennifer: I think it's definitely impacted my treatment algorithm for pruritus.
+For those, I've never really been able to provide them with any significant relief.
+I'm talking to them, and I'm introducing LIVMARLI almost immediately at this point.
+In some cases, I've really noticed some pretty impressive improvements.
+[00:07:30] About 3 or 4 weeks or so.

-I think now I’m pretty quick to introduce LIVMARLI in my treatment algorithm, rather than waiting and trying a few of the medications that I’m more accustomed to, but it’s been working out really well.
+I think what has changed the most is for patients that I'm meeting with a new diagnosis of Alagille.
+I think now I'm pretty quick to introduce LIVMARLI, like my treatment algorithm, rather than waiting and trying a few of the medications that I'm more accustomed to.
+It's been working out really well.

 [music]